8 Best Renters Insurance Companies in Maryland of 2026

 If you have personal belongings you want to cover in renters insurance that isn’t that expensive, Liberty Mutual is your best bet.

-With Liberty, if the total value of your property is less than $10,000, the insurer is a great choice for young people, including millennials, those fresh out of college, or those still in college.
+With Liberty, if the total value of your property is less than $10,000, the insurer is an excellent choice for young people, including millennials, those fresh out of college, or those still in college.

-However, the Liberty Mutual average renters insurance policy costs $16 a month, making it higher than State Farm and Travelers.
+However, Liberty Mutual's average renters insurance policy costs $16 monthly, which is higher than State Farm and Travelers'.

-Liberty Mutual’s low minimum property requirements also have discounts that can lower the standard $16 a-month policy, which enables young people to afford the coverage.
+Liberty Mutual’s low minimum property requirements also have discounts that can lower the standard $16 monthly policy, which enables young people to afford the coverage.

 You can save on the cost of your renters insurance if you: